vraj826/file-system-explorer/examples/README.md

 # ⭐ Examples

-This folder contains sample outputs generated using the **File System Explorer**.

-These examples help users and reviewers understand the tool’s behavior without running it locally.
+This folder contains sample outputs generated using the **File System Explorer**, which helps you to understand the tool’s behavior without running it locally.

 ---